ssvlabs/ssv/docs/specs/NETWORKING.md

 To lower resource consumption, the number of connected peers is limited, currently set to `250`. \
 Once reached to peer limit, the node will connect only to relevant nodes with score above treshold, which is currently set to zero.

-#### Connection Scoring

-Peer's connection score is determined after a successful handshake, and peers with low score will be pruned.

-Connection scores are based on the following properties:

-- Shared subnets / committees
-- Static nodes (`exporter`)

 #### Connection Filters

 Connection filters are executed upon new connection. \
 Filters calculates the connection score of the new peer, and will terminate the connection if score is low.
-In addition, it will mark the peer as pruned so connection gater will decline it in early stage, before the connection is processed by filters.
+In addition, it will mark the peer as pruned so following connections requests will be stopped at connection gater.

 #### Connection Gating